 Professor Hornstein teaches at Mount Holyoke College, a liberal arts college for women in Massachusetts.
-According to the college’s website, “Mount Holyoke women build robots, stand for social justice, and climb mountains”, asking only that their students be “smart, determined, and willing to embrace change”.
+According to the college’s website, “Mount Holyoke women build robots, stand for social justice, and climb mountains”, and the college asks only that their students be “smart, determined, and willing to embrace change”.
 Nowhere on their website do they state the fine print: that their students are expected to be abled, or at least to overcome the infrastructural challenges of disability alone and without support from their tertiary educators.

 Perhaps Hornstein hasn’t read the sections of the ADA relating to eligibility, in which “disability” is defined as

 A physical or mental impairment that substantially limits one or more of the major life activities of such individual.

 The definition of “disability” shall be construed broadly in favor of expansive coverage, to the maximum extent permitted by the terms of the ADA.

 - (i) Any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more body systems, such as: neurological, musculoskeletal, special sense organs, respiratory (including speech organs), cardiovascular, reproductive, digestive, genitourinary, immune, circulatory, hemic, lymphatic, skin, and endocrine; or

 - (ii) Any mental or psychological disorder such as intellectual disability, organic brain syndrome, emotional or mental illness, and specific learning disability